 - No USB-C ports; adapters needed to connect some peripherals.

 - Does not support faster 802.11ac internet connections.

-Takeaway: While many newer laptop models have become totally dependent on wireless connections, streaming media, and external storage options, this modern but practical machine offers many conveniences users miss, like an included Ethernet port, plentiful onboard storage, and a built-in CD/DVD player.
-For those whose heads aren't quite so wrapped up in the clouds of today's computing landscape, Dell's Inspiron 15 5000 (5565) is a relatively affordable, reliable choice that packs just enough punch.
+Takeaway: While many newer laptop models have become totally dependent on wireless connections, streaming media, and external storage options, this modern but practical machine offers many conveniences users miss, like an Ethernet port, plentiful onboard storage, and a built-in CD/DVD player.
+For those whose heads aren't in the clouds of today's computing landscape, the Dell Inspiron 15 5000 (5565) is a relatively affordable, reliable choice that packs just enough punch.

 HP Stream 14 (ax010nr) Review

 - Larger-than-average display for the price.

 - Battery life is good; 8 hours in expert tests.

 - Wide selection of ports, including two USB 3.1 (up to twice as fast as USB 3.0).